cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 - Base Proposer: The validator that proposes the next block.
 Validators recieve rewards for this
 - Balance: The amount of CYB or THC tokens on your account
 - Blockchain: A distributed database with a consensus about the current state and time
-- Bonus Proposer:
+- Bonus Proposer: A reward for the proposing validator if they collected 2/3 precommits while signing a block
 - Brain: The part of cyber.page which shows important information, like statistics
 - Bond / Bonding: To bond, your tokens means to keep them with a validator so that they are frozen and are eligible to receive a reward
 - Build: A version or an iteration from several components.
 Usually refers to testing software- CLI:
-- Calculating period:
+- Calculating period: The time frame, measured in blocks, that points to how often the graph is recalculated
 - Cap / Capitalization: The value of cyber in monetary terms.
 The multiplication of a cost of unit by their amount
 - Chaingear: An app that can create blockchain databases.
 For example, it can create custom domain names
 - Chain ID: The current name of the blockchain.
 I.E. euler-6 or cyber-3 (the number is referring to the latest release